Ca1t0ngy/Coursera/cleaning_data/week4_project/ReadMe.md

 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ### How to run the script
+1. Create a **new folder week4_project** on you desktop (or anywhere you want)
+2. Download the **data** from the link above, unzip the file, and place it under week4_project
+3. Download the script **Data_Analysis.R** and make sure it is in the same folder as the unzipped data folder
+4. Change the **path** for work directory in the script
+5. Run the script